panukettu/vscode-solidity/README.md

 # Fork Features

+- Configure solc settings directly with `solidity.compilerOutputSelection` or `solidity.compilerSettings`.

 - Execute forge test function on save / from codelens.

   - Diagnostics for assertions and logs WITH identifier: eg. assertEq(a,b, "identifier") or console.log("foo", bar)